Custom-Hydraulic-Cylinder-Manufacturing

 2000

-Berendsen’s Australian operations are acquired by the company’s current owners, immediately becoming Australia’s largest locally owned hydraulics business.
+Berendsen’s Australian operations are acquired by its current owners, making it Australia’s largest locally owned hydraulics business.
+Later, Berendsen acquires Geelong-based Controlled Hydraulics Pty.
+Ltd.

 1998